hashobject/blog.hashobject.com/resources/posts/20140511-is-history-harmful.md

 ## Intro

-I love history, it’s fun, it’s interesting, it has a lot of "answers" for a lot of questions.
+I love history, it’s fun, it’s interesting, it has a lot of "answers" to a lot of questions.
 You can pick any today's problem, find something similar in history and propose solution or explanation or even predict the future.
 History is a powerful tool.
 But it is also a dangerous tool (especially in the hands of people that try to use it for manipulation).